Azure/azure-sphere-hardware-designs/P-MT3620EXMSTLP-1-0/README.md

 ## Compatibility Note

 The Avnet module V1 is used in this design.
 This design is also compatible with the V2 of the Avnet module - see considerations listed on Page 3 of Schematic.

+## Wakeup and Reset

+When the chip enters PowerDown mode, the MT3620 reset button on the board has no effect, i.e. pressing the reset button does not reset or wake the chip from PowerDown mode.
+This shortcoming has been addressed in the latest version of the MT3620 RDB (v1.7), but this design has not been updated with those changes.
+See the [RDB v1.7 design](https://github.com/Azure/azure-sphere-hardware-designs/tree/master/P-MT3620RDB-1-7) for more details.